CAC Certified Coins

 25351181

-Choice $1895 New May 2!
-Near Gem.
+Choice $1895 Near Gem.
 Atrractive Stars, No Drapery Type..
 Surfaces are original with a few ticks on either side.
 The obverse is well struck with eye appealing toning and is gem quality.
 The obverse center is mostly copper toned with tints of blue and magenta at the date and yellow blue near stars 1-8.
 The reverse is well struck except for the A in HALF.

 Seated 5C 1838 Seated 1838